-Comprehensive, accurate, and timely metadata is vital for an efficient industry supply chain.”
+“Comprehensive, accurate, and timely metadata is vital for an efficient industry supply chain.”
 Graham Bell, Executive Director, EDItEUR

-No matter how accessible – or inaccessible – a particular book is, a potential buyer or print-impaired reader needs to be able to select that book with confidence that it will meet their needs.
-This requires metadata that describes the accessibility features of a particular book.
+No matter how accessible, or inaccessible, a particular book is, a potential buyer or print-impaired reader needs to be able to select that book with confidence that it will meet their needs.
+This requires metadata that describes the accessibility features of the ebook.
 Without that information the reader may not have any clue that a book is accessible.
 Discoverability is key in the accessibility supply chain and, without it, publishers could lose sales—providing high-quality metadata to retailers has been proven to generate extra sales

 - XML-based, so it’s technologically neutral